You are here

 On the fourth Tuesday after the elections the newly elected Members of Parliament meet for the first time.
 At that first meeting, the Flemish Parliament is formed in its new composition.

 The first session is led by a provisional Speaker.
 The Representative who has been a Member of the Flemish Parliament for the longest time (the "father of the house") takes on the duties of provisional Speaker.
 In this calculation, the years during which the Representative was a member of the Cultural Council for the Dutch Cultural Community or of the Flemish Council are taken into account.
 He or she is assisted by the two youngest Members of Parliament, who act as interim Secretaries.
-(Photograph: Opening session of parliament in 2014.
-The Provisional Speaker leads the proceedings)

 The formation of the Flemish Parliament takes place in two steps.